FIX: Windows Live Mail Error 0x8007007A When Sending Emails

 3. Select the e-mail address you’re having issues with, click Remove and then OK.

-4. To re-add the account, click again the Tools menu from the menu bar, and choose Accounts.
+4. To re-add the account, click on the Tools menu from the menu bar again and choose Accounts.

 5. Click Add, and select Email account.